DucAnhNTT/movie-recom-pipeline-azure/README.md

-# Movie recommendation data pipeline with Azure
+# Movie recommend data pipeline with Azure

-**Movie recommendation data pipeline with Azure** In this project i will help you to build a complete Data pipeline for Movie Recommendation using Azure services.
+In this project i will help you to build a complete Data pipeline for Movie Recommendation using Azure services.

 ### Table of contents